cofinalsubnets/lisa/readme.md

-identity, where integers are the solutions `n` of `1 = e ^ n * i * pi`, the value pi taken to be twice that normally given. this formula defines a function whose image over integers is `{1}`, which is the property used in the definition of zero to follow.
+identity, where integers are the solutions `n` of `1 = e ^ n * i * pi`, the value pi taken to be twice that normally given. this formula defines a function whose image over integers is `{1}`, which is the property used in the following definition of zero.

 to form church numerals, we use lambda expressions as elements of an abelian monoid `N = 0 + succ N`. hyperoperations appear as complexity